valq7711/upytl/README.md

 UPYTL is a lightweight, fully fucntional, self contained python package, designed to enable rapid generation and rendering of feature rich context driven `HTML` pages in a structured, Pythonic manner totally eliminating code repetition.

-The `Slot`, `Template`, `Component` architecture, (similar in both functionality AND flexibilty to their `Vue.Js` equivalents), allows development of multiple, re-usable, self contained components that can be used throughout your project with no risk whatsoever of `DOM` contamination or conflicts.
+The `Slot`, `Template`, `Component` architecture, (similar in both functionality AND flexibilty to their `Vue.Js` equivalents), allows development of multiple, re-useable, self contained components that can be used throughout your project or across multiple projects with no risk whatsoever of `DOM` contamination or conflicts.

-UPYTL can be used standalone or easily integrated into any `context driven framework` in order to render stunning, feature rich, HTML pages dynamically.
+UPYTL can be used standalone or easily integrated into any `context driven application framework` in order to render stunning, feature rich, HTML pages dynamically.

 ## Installation And Usage
 `python -m pip install upytl`